Be the first Estate

 Brake Hill, Oxford, OX4 is located in the borough of Oxford within the OX4 postal district.

-3, Brake Hill, Oxford has no records in the Land Registry database and a single entry in the EPC database dated June 2017.
+3, Brake Hill, Oxford has no records in the the Land Registry and a single entry in the EPC database dated June 2017.

 We combine this information with public data of neighbouring properties to estimate the property attributes and values.